3rd Compass -> Group News and Articles -> Ministry Warnings

 Furthermore, spreading lies and false beliefs about creation and God (as well as any other spiritual topic) falls into the sin of false teaching which has serious consequences that I have spoken much of (see Light Within for more).
 It is no trivial matter that Paul says false teaching is accursed (Galatians 1:8-9).
 These curses are why many creationists and other believers are so blinded by their beliefs that they will not accept valid evidence that contradicts them, but dismiss it and overzealously force other evidence to fit their theories.

 • Alphabetic Index - Includes all the groups above as well as other people and ministries evaluated to be guided by false teaching and imposters of the Lord, His Spirit, and/or saints and angels or that have serious errors of discernment for good teaching.
 Some of these groups share false spiritual guidance, like words and visions, that are identical to ones above, and like them, they may get some good guidance, perform successful deliverances, and have true gifts from God, but they are misled by their demons with so much false guidance, or are so seriously in error, that I would not use their teaching or materials unless you have much experience discerning what is good and bad.
-Names are listed in alphabetical order by last name or ministry name and names are repeated from above to make them easier to find.
+Names are listed in alphabetical order by first name or ministry name and names are repeated from above to make them easier to find.

 It is also hard for even experienced ministers to correctly identify false or erroneous teaching, especially when they believe in them themselves.
-They can give scripture and what appears to be valid Biblical arguments for their beliefs, but unless you are one approved by the Lord to correctly handle His word and have the necessary discernment, it can be very difficult to see what is wrong with their arguments.
+They can give scripture and what appears to be valid Biblical arguments for their beliefs, but unless you are one approved by the Lord to correctly handle His word and have the necessary anointment and discernment, it can be very difficult to see what is wrong with their arguments.

 I would leave the churches and organizations listed above, but I would give other churches and ministries the benefit of doubt.
-However, I would use discretion and evaluate whatever is taught, as all Christians should not simply follow blindly (1 Thessalonians 5:20:21; Deuteronomy 13:1-3).
+However, I would use discretion and evaluate whatever is taught, as all of God's people should not simply follow blindly (1 Thessalonians 5:20:21; Deuteronomy 13:1-3).
 I would especially be wary of and closely examine people and ministries sharing a lot of spiritual guidance, like visions, words, and dreams.
 I invite everyone to examine the spiritual guidance I got as well.

 It is not the pattern of true prophets and ministers to constantly and publicly share a lot of words, visions, dreams, etc., nor to give their interpretations.
-Interpretation belongs to God and not man (2 Peter 1:20-21; Genesis 40:8), and the original apostles and prophets did not conduct ministry or share spiritual guidance like I see being done too often on the Internet.
+Interpretation belongs to God and not man (2 Peter 1:20-21; Genesis 40:8), and the original apostles and prophets did not conduct ministry or share spiritual guidance like I see being done everywhere on the Internet.

 Also be wary of churches and teaching that preach eternal salvation by having a personal relationship with God or adoration for Him and other saints and angels.
 It is a false gospel and is similar to the Pentecostal Church's and other Evangelical beliefs[3.1.38].
 The first groups I listed also emphasize this kind of more carnal, worldly way of following God.
 It invites imposters of the Lord that usurp your relationship with God.
 They want your adoration and attention and will take the love you give God and use it against you to make you follow them and accept false teaching.